EddyVerbruggen/nativescript-barcodescanner/README.md

 Scan a barcode (or a QR code, or a lot of other formats really)

+> Looking for a demo?
+[Look no further!](https://github.com/EddyVerbruggen/nativescript-barcodescanner-demo)

 ## Supported barcode types

 ### iOS and Android